-In the early design stages of the major refurbishment, SLV engaged children and families in a series of co-design workshops, asking regular participants in their popular Storytime, Play Pod and Baby Bounce programs to weigh in with their feedback and ideas.
+In the early design stages of the major refurbishment, SLV engaged children and families in a series of co-design workshops, asking regular participants in their popular Storytime, Play Pod and Baby Bounce programs to weigh in.

-Over the week in July 2016 when the workshops took place, Croft paid regular visits to the Library where she spoke with the adults and children taking part.
+Over a week in July 2016 when the workshops took place, the Architectus team paid regular visits to the Library where they spoke with the adults and children taking part.

-“Many of the parents spoke about coming to the Library during the school holidays with two children, a preschool aged child and a school aged child, who had different interests and needs,” she says.
+“Many of the parents spoke about coming to the Library during the school holidays with two children, a preschool aged child and a school aged child, who had different interests and needs,” says Architectus Principal John Sprunt.

 “It was pretty clear that we needed two different areas so older children could enjoy the space as much as their younger siblings.”